banhkhucAA/ContosoPizza/README.md

 # ContosoPizza
 1. About this project
-This is a C# web app project to manage buying and selling pizza.
+- This is a C# web app project to manage buying, selling pizza, and many things more.
 This project used mainly HTML, CSS, JavaScript, JQuery, and C# .net Web Application (using LINQ)

 2. Project requirements
 This project caters to 3 main types of audiences after the system is officially put into practice: